James Wilcox (novelist)

 James Wilcox (born April 4, 1949 in Hammond, Louisiana) is an American novelist and a professor at Louisiana State University in Baton Rouge.
 James Wilcox worked at Random House and Doubleday in New York after graduating from Yale.
 Wilcox was a recipient of a Guggenheim Fellowship in 1986.

+Career

-Wilcox is the author of nine comic novels mostly set in, or featuring characters from, the fictional town of Tula Springs, Louisiana:
+Wilcox is the author of nine comic novels mostly set in, or featuring characters from, the fictional town of Tula Springs, Louisiana.

+Modern Baptists (1983, the first of these works, remains his best known novel.
+Guest of a Sinner is set in New York City with characters from Tallahassee.
+Polite Sex (1991) and Plain and Normal are set mainly in New York City, but they do have a few characters who come from Tula Springs.